 - Mature eggs are placed in a nutritive liquid (culture medium) and incubated.
 Eggs that appear healthy and mature will be mixed with sperm to attempt to create embryos.
 However, not all eggs may be successfully fertilized.

 If you're using your partner's sperm, he'll provide a semen sample at your doctor's office or a clinic through masturbation the morning of egg retrieval.
 Other methods, such as testicular aspiration — the use of a needle or surgical procedure to extract sperm directly from the testicle — are sometimes required.
 Donor sperm also can be used.
 Sperm are separated from the semen fluid in the lab.

 Fertilization can be attempted using two common methods:

-- Insemination.
-During insemination, healthy sperm and mature eggs are mixed and incubated overnight.
+- Conventional insemination.
+During conventional insemination, healthy sperm and mature eggs are mixed and incubated overnight.

 - Intracytoplasmic sperm injection (ICSI).
 In ICSI, a single healthy sperm is injected directly into each mature egg.
 ICSI is often used when semen quality or number is a problem or if fertilization attempts during prior IVF cycles failed.

 In certain situations, your doctor may recommend other procedures before embryo transfer.